 Your Day(s) at the Park(s)

-Here's where I go all drill-sargeant on you and give you the number piece of advice for your trip to Disneyland:
+Here's where I go all drill-sargeant on you and give you the number one piece of advice for your trip to Disneyland:

 Set the alarm.